ilanprais/TicTacToe-AI/README.md

-# TicTacToe Game - play versus another person or verson an AI
+# TicTacToe Game with AI apponnent